 To obtain the French Language and Literature degree, students must complete courses totalling a minimum of 240 ECTS.
 These courses include: 1) fixed and additional mandatory courses, taught in the two languages chosen by the student, 2) courses taught by the Department of English Studies, History, Political and Social Sciences, Law, and the Language Centre.

-Students of the Diploma in Modern Languages and European Studies enrol in a combination of two languages: French-English, French-German, or English-German.
+Students of the Diploma in Modern Languages and European Studies enrol in a combination of two languages: French-English, French-German, or French-Spanish.

 A. Mandatory Fixed Courses